TheCandidStartup/react-virtual-scroll-grid/README.md

+> [!NOTE]
+> My testing is done and I'm all in on Vite+React.
+This repo is now archived.
+Further development of the virtual scrolling grid component is in [infinisheet/packages/react-virtual-scroll](https://github.com/TheCandidStartup/infinisheet/tree/main/packages/react-virtual-scroll).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.